 Achievement level setting (ALS), also known as standard setting, is the process for establishing one or more cut scores on an assessment, making it possible to create categories of performance.
 On Monday, November 17, 2014, the Smarter Balanced Assessment Consortium announced that it voted to approve achievement levels for the Smarter Balanced Assessments for ELA and mathematics.

-Student Practice Test Training:
+Student Practice Test Training and Videos:

 Other Parent Resources: